 We conclude this section with a few comments.
 Unlike the linear ramp of the ergodic SFF which is unaffected by unfolding, the power-law scaling form of the SFF in the MBL phase is a global feature.
-The long-ranged spectral signatures for the MBL phase such as power-law scaling arise out of the global features of ordered, uncorrelated levels.
-This is related to the emergence of the Poisson distribution in the distribution of spectral gaps starting with an ensemble of random numbers drawn from any independent identical distribution after ordering (see the supplementary material of Ref. \onlinecite{PrakashPixleyKulkarni_MBL_SFF_2021_PhysRevResearch.3.L012019} for a discussion on this).
-In conclusion, we believe our results suggest that using spectral signatures that have their origin in both intrinsic and global details are more useful in characterizing eigenstate phases as well as integrability (and its breaking) on a finite number of levels as compared to those that are retained by unfolding and similar procedures and depend on intrinsic correlations only.
-For example, the analysis presented here is quite useful to characterize the spectral correlations in the middle part of the many-body spectrum on finite sizes as is conventionally considered in numerical studies of MBL.
+The long-ranged spectral signatures for the MBL phase, such as power-law scaling, arise from the global features of ordered, uncorrelated levels.
+This is related to the emergence of the Poisson distribution in the distribution of spectral gaps starting with an ensemble of random numbers drawn from any independent identical distribution after ordering (see the supplementary material of Ref. \cite{PrakashPixleyKulkarni_MBL_SFF_2021_PhysRevResearch.3.L012019} for a discussion on this).
+In conclusion, we believe that our results suggest that using spectral signatures that have their origin in both intrinsic and global details is more useful in characterizing eigenstate phases as well as integrability (and its breaking) on a finite number of levels as compared to those that are retained by unfolding and similar procedures and depend on intrinsic correlations only.
+For example, the analysis presented here is quite useful to characterize the spectral correlations in the middle part of the many-body spectrum at finite sizes, as conventionally considered in numerical studies of MBL.